 A last name which one of the spouses has gained in a previous marriage cannot be chosen.

 Choose a last name with your spouse already before requesting an examination of the impediments to marriage.
 If you wish to change your last name, notify the Digital and Population Data Services Agency.
-If you do not report that you wish to change your last name, your last name will stay as it is.

 More information on the spouses’ property is available on the InfoFinland page Rights and obligations of spouses.